Political Alignment in Large Language Models: A Multidimensional Audit of Psychometric Identity and Behavioral Bias: Prompt Templates and Standardization Protocol

 \section{Prompt Templates and Standardization Protocol}

-This appendix documents the standardized prompt templates used across all experiments.
-All prompts were held constant across models to ensure that observed differences arise from model behavior rather than prompt variation.
-Prompts were designed to (i) minimize role-playing, (ii) suppress explanatory verbosity, and (iii) enforce deterministic, machine-parseable outputs.
+This appendix documents the prompt templates used across both phases of the experiment.
+All prompts were standardized across models in order to reduce evaluation variance introduced by prompt formulation.
+The design goals were to (i) minimize role-playing behavior, (ii) suppress explanatory verbosity, and (iii) enforce deterministic machine-parseable outputs.